markh-de/KiVar/README.md

 To follow the ["All-or-None" rule](#all-or-none), Content or Property assignments must be defined for _all_ choices involved (if at least one assignment is performed).

 As this would require each Choice Identifier to be listed along with its corresponding Content or Property assignments.
-Modifying the list of available Choice Identifiers (i.e. adding or removing Choices) in _one_ component would require the Choice Expressions of _all_ components in the same Aspect scope to be adapted as well.
+Also, any modification of available Choice Identifiers (i.e. adding, removing, renaming Choices) in _one_ component would require the Choice Expressions of _all_ components in the same Aspect scope to be adapted as well.

 To avoid listing each possible Choice Identifier for each assignment, **Default Choices** can be used.
 The Content and Property assignments specified for a Default Choice apply as described below.